 This Glazed Lemon Blueberry Pound Cake is a moist, luscious, buttery, lemon pound cake made with beautiful fresh blueberries throughout and glazed with a sweet, tangy lemon icing.
 It is similar to the Iced Lemon Pound Cake found at Starbucks but with the addition of fresh blueberries.

-If you love this cake, you HAVE to try this Glazed Lemon Pound Cake.
+If you love the Iced Lemon Pound Cake at Starbucks, then you HAVE to try this Glazed Lemon Pound Cake.
 It tastes amazing!
 I probably use that word too much, but it is the first word that comes to mind when I take a bite of this cake.

 After a long winter this year, I was looking for a cheerful recipe for spring.
 When I saw Marion’s Starbucks Lemon Loaf recipe on her blog, Life Tastes Good, it inspired me to make this recipe.
 What goes with lemon pound cake?
 Blueberries of course.